Rule 4501-53-02 | Basic riding skills.

 [Comment: For dates and availability of material incorporated by reference in this rule, see rule 4501-53-16 of the Administrative Code.]

-(A) The basic riding skills (BRS) curriculum and sequence shall be validated by motorcycle Ohio and approved by the director and shall at a minimum meet national standards for entry level motorcycle operation, and instill in the student, the knowledge, attitudes and skills necessary for the safe operation of a motorcycle on the roadway and include instructions relating to rider responsibility, the use of protective gear, distractions, and the effects and dangers of alcohol and other drugs on the operation of motorcycles.
+(A) The basic riding skills (BRS) curriculum and sequence shall be validated by motorcycle Ohio and approved by the director and shall, at a minimum inlcude instruction based upon the national standards and instill in the student, the knowledge, attitudes and skills necessary for the safe operation of a motorcycle on the roadway.

-(B) The content and organization of the basic riding skills course shall be based upon the documented research that have been shown to be effective in providing safety training in accordance with the "Model National Standards for Entry-Level Motorcycle Rider Training."
-The course curriculum and requirements will be formalized in the motorcycle Ohio policy and procedure manual.
+(B) The content and organization of the BRScourse be based upon the national standards and the course curriculum and requirements will be formalized in the motorcycle Ohio policy and procedure manual.

-(C) The course shall include a knowledge test and an on-cycle skills test approved by the director and administered by the motorcycle Ohio coordinator.
+(C) The course shall include a rider review and an on-cycle skills test approved by the director.

 (D) The BRS shall have the following instructor to student ratio: